percona/k8spg-docs/docs/kubernetes.md

     Here the actual password is base64-encoded, and `echo 'cGd1c2VyX3Bhc3N3b3JkCg==' | base64 --decode` will bring it back to a human-readable form (in this example it will be a `pguser_password` string).

-6. Check connectivity to newly created cluster
+6. Check connectivity to newly created cluster.
+Run a new Pod to use it as a client and connect its console output to your terminal (running it may require some time to deploy).
+When you see the command line prompt of the newly created Pod, run `psql` tool using the password obtained from the secret.
+The following command will do this, naming the new Pod `pg-client`:

     ```bash
     $ kubectl run -i --rm --tty pg-client --image=perconalab/percona-distribution-postgresql:{{ postgresrecommended }} --restart=Never -- bash -il